amandeephy/StripTkMaps/README.md

+### The use of the notebook is deprecated and was present only for initial development so you should ignore the notebook for now.
-### In order to use the notebook you must have the appropiate certificate in the same directory as the script (Unless you specify the path to it)
+To use the notebook you must have the appropiate certificate in the same directory as the script (Unless you specify the path to it)
 [Open the notebook](ListOfRuns.ipynb) to interact with the code and make the apporpiate changes to your needs.

 Notice that there is an `index.html` document.
-You should ignore this for now as we will create this file repeatedly and rewrite it in the script.
-This will not be needed in the script but will used for now in the python notebook.
+You should ignore this because it is a remnant from earlier versions of the code and it is not necesary at all for now.

-**After playing with the notebook you can see other functionality in the [script](ListRuns.py)**
+**You can see other functionality in the [`ListRuns_cfg.py`](ListRuns_cfg.py) script**

 *Side Note* To use the script please look at [Authentication Setup](https://github.com/GuillermoFidalgo/ML4TRKDQM#authentication-setup)